USS Asp (1812)

 The first Asp was a schooner in the United States Navy during the War of 1812.

-Asp, the former British merchant vessel Elizabeth, was captured on Lake Ontario in 1812 by the schooner Growler, purchased by the Navy from the prize court: outfitted; and commissioned on 6 February 1813, Lt.
-Sidney Smith in command.
+Asp, the former British merchant vessel Elizabeth, was captured on Lake Ontario in 1812 by the schooner Growler, purchased by the Navy from the prize court: outfitted; and commissioned on 6 February 1813.

 Service history

 Battle of York

 Asp got underway on 25 April 1813 as a unit of Commodore Isaac Chauncey's Lake Ontario squadron escorting General Henry Dearborn's 1,700 troops to York (now Toronto), Canada.
 The squadron arrived off York two days later.
 While Dearborn's troops hustled ashore, Asp and the other ships of the squadron supported them by bombarding the town's defenses.
 Outnumbered and outgunned, the defenders gave way after a brief, but stubborn, defense.
 The squadron remained at York for about a week loading booty of war and destroying that which could not be carried on.
 At York, the American force captured the 10-gun brig Gloucester and destroyed an 'almost complete' 24-gun ship.
 When the warships left York, they spent the following two weeks convoying reinforcements and supplies to General Dearborn.